tumale/cse15l-lab-reports/labreport1.md

 **1. Share an example of using the command with no arguments.**
 ```
-[user@sahara ~]$ ls
+[user@sahara ~/cse15l-lab-reports]$ ls
-cse15l-lab-reports  lecture1
+clouds.md  index.md  labreport1.md
 ```
 This command lists the files and folders in the output.
-Based on the output without arguments, it lists the two folders cse15l-lab-reports and lecture1.
-Since there is no argument, it does not list what is in these folders and just displays the outer folders.
+The current working directory is cse15l-lab-reports.
+Based on the output without arguments, it lists the files and folders within the current working directory.
+In this case, the three files in the working directory are listed out which are clouds.md, index.md, and labreport1.md.
 <br>
 The output is not an error.